tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/网站访问类_intl.md

 If an error occurs when accessing your domain name, try to ping your domain name resolution, and if the corresponding server IP is unpingable, it means that the registrar has suspended the resolution for your domain name.
 If the domain name suffix is .com or .net, you must verify your identity within 5 days after successfully registering the domain name before it can be resolved.
 If this is the case, please verify your identity accordingly.

 ### My domain name has already obtained an ICP filing through another access provider, but why can't it be accessed using a Tencent Cloud server?
 You need to transfer the ICP filing of your top-level domain name to Tencent Cloud before you can use a Tencent Cloud server to access your website.
-For more information, see [ICP Filing Transfer Application](https://cloud.tencent.com/document/product/243/19024).
 Your website can be accessed after your application is preliminarily approved.

 ### Does the rejection of my application for ICP filing transfer affect my website accessibility?
 Your website can be accessed only after your application for ICP filing transfer is preliminarily approved.
 In order to ensure normal access to your website, please complete the application process as soon as possible.